 As of 3/28/2021

 Leaders seeking to advance racial justice and prevent the further spread and devastation of COVID-19 must immediately release detained immigrants and asylum-seekers.
 Family detention must end once and for all, and the U.S. must stop using private, for-profit prison companies for immigration detention.

 Thousands of immigrants and asylum-seekers, most of whom are Black and brown, are unjustly locked up and in danger.
-Many are held in for-profit detention centers. @amnestyusa and I call on @POTUS @joebiden and @DHSgov @SecMayorkas to free people and all families NOW.
+Many are held in for-profit detention centers. @amnestyusa and I call on @POTUS @joebiden and @DHSgov @SecMayorkas to free people NOW.

-Over 9,500 people contracted COVID-19 while detained by ICE, and at least nine people held in immigration detention died from the virus.
+Over 9,500 people contracted COVID-19 while detained by ICE, and at least nine people held in immigration detention died as a result.
 The number of positive tests is likely an undercount: research and policy experts estimate the true total may be exponentially higher than figures reported by ICE.
 Numbers continue to rise, endangering the thousands detained and working in ICE facilities and potentially overwhelming hospital capacity.

-Pastor Steven, an ordained minister and human rights activist from Uganda, has been freed!
-While locked up for over two years, his health severely deteriorated under ICE’s watch and he faced constant threats and fears of removal.
-Collective pressure helped stop his deportation and improve medical care for his diabetes.
+Pastor Steven, an ordained minister from Uganda, has been freed!
+While locked up for over two years in Texas, his health severely deteriorated under ICE’s watch and he faced constant threats and fears of removal.
+Collective pressure from Angry Tias and Abuelas, Haitian Bridge Alliance, Texas Civil Rights Project, Afripac, and Amnesty helped stop his deportation and improve medical care for his diabetes.
 After receiving a much-needed operation on his eyes, his vision loss has been reversed and he can now read with glasses.
 With further sustained support and relentless advocacy from his attorneys, sponsor, Amnesty activists and coalition partners, Pastor Steven can now finally fight for his right to pursue asylum in safety and freedom.